Twenty-One Gun Salute for ANYTHING GOES

 Again, Sutton Foster is the real deal, and delivers first class energy in her performance.
 With the looming ocean liner, (and occasional sea gulls), the stage, at times, seems overly crowded to contain the big production numbers.
 But the cast seems to survive well without kicking each other’s teeth out; it would be great to see this production on a bigger stage to get the full effect of the dance.
 Also, Sutton could flirt a little more in her numbers, bring out the temptress.
 Men would surely enjoy it more and maybe some woman too.
-But let’s not quibble, Sybil, s
+But let’s not quibble, Sybil, she’s busy enough.

 But finally, the real star of the show is the music; who would argue with these tunes, so many, part of aural history of the American Songbook.
 Cole Porter, hats off to you!
 However, the choreography, by Kathleen Marshall, was mixed to my mind.
 Many times it was tone